NikosAlexandris/i.landsat8.c2.qa/ReadMe.md

 The *i.landsat8.c2l2.qc* module generates rules which can be used with [r.reclass](r.reclass.html) to reclassify the `QA_PIXEL` band according to user-requested pixel quality characteristics and create new raster maps that can function as masks.
-In the output raster map, the requested qualities will be set to 1 and all other values to NULL.
+In the output raster map, the _requested qualities will be set to `NULL` and all other values to `1`_.
 Filtering then observations (pixels) of other Landsat bands is easy with the use of `r.mask`.

+> Requesting for `cloud=Yes` means that cloudy observations will be set to
+> `NULL`, so they can be masked out in a subsequent masking step.
+All of the
+> rest of pixels will be set to `1`, meaning they will be retained after
+> masking.

 The Quality Assessment (`QA_PIXEL`) band from Landsat8 contains 16bit integer values that represent _bit-packed combinations of surface, atmosphere, and